phpMussel/phpMussel/_docs/readme.nl.md

 "vt_quota_rate" en "vt_quota_time"
 - Volgens de Virus Total API-documentatie, het is beperkt tot maximaal 4 verzoeken van welke aard in elk 1 minuut tijdsbestek.
 Als u een honeyclient, honeypot of andere automatisering te voorzien, dat gaat om middelen te verschaffen om VirusTotal en niet alleen rapporten opvragen heeft u recht op een hogere API-quotum.
 Normaal, phpMussel zal strikt houden aan deze beperkingen, maar vanwege de mogelijkheid van deze API-quotum verhoogd te worden, deze twee richtlijnen worden verstrekt als middel voor u om instrueren phpMussel wat limiet moeten houden worden.
 Tenzij u heeft geïnstrueerd om dit te doen, het is niet aan te raden voor u om deze waarden te verhogen, maar, als u heeft ondervonden problemen met betrekking tot uw tarief quota bereiken, afnemende deze waarden kunnen u soms helpen in het omgaan met deze problemen.
 Uw maximaal tarief bepaald als `vt_quota_rate` verzoeken van welke aard in elk `vt_quota_time` minuut tijdsbestek.

+####"urlscanner" (Categorie)
+URL scanner configuration.

+"urlscanner"
+- Built into phpMussel is a URL scanner, capable of detecting malicious URLs from within any data or files scanned.
+To enable the URL scanner, set the `urlscanner` directive to true; To disable it, set this directive to false.

+Note: If the URL scanner is disabled, you won't need to review any of the directives in this category (`urlscanner`), because none of them will do anything if this is disabled.

+URL scanner API lookup configuration.

+"lookup_hphosts"
+- Enables API lookups to the [hpHosts](http://hosts-file.net/) API when set to true. hpHosts doesn't require an API key for performing API lookups.

+"google_api_key"
+- Enables API lookups to the Google Safe Browsing API when the necessary API key is defined.
+Google Safe Browsing API lookups requires an API key, which can be obtained from [Here](https://console.developers.google.com/).

+"maximum_api_lookups"
+- Maximum allowable number of API lookups to perform per individual scan iteration.
+Because each additional API lookup will add to the total time required to complete each scan iteration, you may wish to stipulate a limitation in order to expediate the overall scan process.
+When set to 0, no such maximum allowable number will be applied.
+Set to 10 by default.

+"maximum_api_lookups_response"
+- What to do if the maximum allowable number of API lookups is exceeded?
+False = Do nothing (continue processing) [Default]; True = Flag/block the file.

+"cache_time"
+- How long (in seconds) should the results of API lookups be cached for?
+Default is 3600 seconds (1 hour).

 ####"template_data" (Categorie)
 Richtlijnen/Variabelen voor sjablonen en thema's.